oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 ### Client Credentials

-The client credentials (or other forms of client authentication) can be used as an authorization grant when the authorization scope is limited to the protected resources under the control of the client, or to protected resources previously arranged with the authorization server.
+The client credentials or other forms of client authentication (e.g. a `client_secret` or a private key used to sign a JWT) can be used as an authorization grant when the authorization scope is limited to the protected resources under the control of the client, or to protected resources previously arranged with the authorization server.
 Client credentials are used as an authorization grant